 What is your subject’s hematocrit value?

 Is there always a direct correlation between the HCT and the number of circulating RBCs?

 No. The HCT measures the volume percentage of RBCs in the blood.
 A change in plasma volume, as caused by dehydration, will alter the relative volume of RBCs in the blood while the number of circulating RBCs remains unchanged.

-Offer a possible explanation for why Daniel feels fatigued.
+Offer a possible explanation for why your subject feels fatigued.

 Denver is located at a higher altitude than most other parts of the United States and, therefore, has a lower oxygen concentration.
-Although Daniel has a normal number of RBCs, they may be undersaturated with oxygen, causing hypoxia.
+Although your subject has a normal number of RBCs, they may be undersaturated with oxygen, causing hypoxia.

-What will likely happen to Daniel’s hematocrit value over time as he continues to live in Denver?
+What will likely happen to your subject’s hematocrit value over time as he continues to live in Denver?